CIS565-Fall-2021/Project5-Vulkan-Grass-Rendering/README.md

 ## Physics Features

 Three force simulations are implemented.
+With no force, grass is rendered as a up-standing triangle with second degree Bezier curves.
 | No Force | w/ Gravity |
 | ----------- | ----------- |
 | ![](img/no_force.png) | ![](img/g_.png) |